Multi-Home Management for AI Platform

 My Role

-Senior Product Designer leading end-to-end design for mobile and multi-modal experiences, collaborating with product management, app experience team, and engineering.
+UX Designer leading end-to-end design for mobile and multi-modal experiences, collaborating with product management, app experience team, and engineering.

 Design